wandb/docs/docs/guides/launch/kubernetes.md

 * You can use Launch with any Kubernetes system if you use an image based job and you do not require a build for your launch job.
 :::

+## Prerequisites
+Before you get started, ensure you have:
+1. **Kubernetes cluster**
+2. **W&B API Key**: If you created a queue in your personal entity, head to [wandb.ai/authorize](wandb.ai/authorize) to get a personal API key.
+If you created a queue for a W&B, you will need to create a service account in that team or use an API key from a prior service account.
+For more information on generating service accounts, see these docs.

 ## 1. Create a queue